Mixing Melatonin and Alcohol: Is it Safe?

 Melatonin and Alcohol Are Not a Good Mix

-Drugs of any sort never mix well with alcohol and it pays to remember that most of today’s drugs were created as synthetic versions of natural substances.
+Drugs of any sort never mix well with alcohol—and melatonin is not an exception.
+It also pays to remember that most of today’s drugs were created as synthetic versions of natural substances.